Robathome/CreaweS3D/README.md

 # CreaweS3D
 > Creawesome profiles that are S3D-compatible

-The goal of this project is to create Simplify3D-compatible "Factory Files" (.fff) that include the settings from the popular "Creawesome mod" for Cura 4.0+
+The goal of this project is to create Simplify3D-compatible "Factory Files" (.fff) that include the settings from the popular "Creawsome mod" for Cura 4.0+ (https://github.com/trouch/CreawsomeMod)

 ## Installation